 If you have a travel team and your team is meeting for training, this time of year would be where you are focusing on high intensity training and low volume activities.
 This is actually a good thing because you can plan fun drills that are intense and quick moving that will keep their attention sharp and involved.
 Include stations or drills in your practice where everyone is involved while making sure that they are benefiting technically and/or tactically.

 As with any practice or training session, you want them to be excited about coming back.
-During this time of year though you will get a higher turnout if your sessions are fully engaged and action packed.
+During this time of year though you might get a higher turnout if your sessions are fully engaging and action packed.
 Allowing the excitement of the season to filter through the group safely during participation will make the time enjoyable and before they know it they will be saying see you next week because it went so fast.

-If you do not have access to facilities and you basically have a month off, there are still things you can do to ensure that your athletes are keeping their mind and body learning and improving.
+If you do not have access to facilities and you basically have a month off, there are still things you can do however to ensure that your athletes are keeping their mind and body learning and improving.
 You can have them submit a weekly journal about how they are meeting with their teammates to throw the ball or how the pitchers and catchers are getting together to throw.
 If your community has indoor batting cages available, you might make yourself available once a week for those that can come for some extra hitting practice.

 Non Softball Through the Holidays

 You can also use it as a team building time where you actually set the schedule of which player is going to meet with who each week.
 You do not have to set the day but you can say you want them to meet on at least one of the days during the selected week that you indicate.
 By setting who meets with who, you can work to break barriers facilitating the team getting to know each other.
 Most teams do not have players who dislike each other enough to have difficulty with an activity such as this.